 Letter from the Director

-To date, Center projects have concentrated primarily on developing new materials and microsystems for interfacing with the nervous system, repairing orthopaedic trauma and accelerating wound healing, replacing or restoring natural limb, sensory and organ system function, and both monitoring and promoting neurological, genito-urinary and vascular health.
+To date, Center projects have concentrated primarily on developing new materials, connections, and microsystems for interfacing with the nervous system, accelerating wound healing, replacing or restoring natural limb, sensory and organ system function, and both monitoring and promoting neurological, genito-urinary and vascular health.

-Our active partnership between the Department of Veterans Affairs and the schools of Medicine and Engineering at Case Western Reserve University, as well as numerous collaborations with University Hospitals Case Medical Center, MetroHealth Medical Center and the Cleveland Clinic among others, have resulted in a cohesive, interdisciplinary network of scientists and physicians dedicated to the pursuit of clinically relevant and highly impactful restorative technologies.
+Our active partnership between the Department of Veterans Affairs and the schools of Medicine and Engineering at Case Western Reserve University, as well as numerous collaborations with University Hospitals, MetroHealth, and Cleveland Clinic, among others, have resulted in a cohesive, interdisciplinary network of scientists and physicians dedicated to the pursuit of clinically relevant and highly impactful assistive, restorative, or diagnostic technologies.

 – Ronald Triolo, Ph.D.